 As mentioned earlier, physical activity is essential to our health and overall happiness.
 When you engage in physical activity, your brain releases hormones such as endorphins, which help us feel happy.
 This is the reasoning behind the ‘runner’s high’ you may have heard of.
 In addition to making us happy, exercise reduces stress and tension while promoting relaxation and better cortisol management.
 Staying physically active also keeps your brain sharp.
 Studies show exercise leads to the growth of neurons within the hippocampus, which play a crucial role in mood regulation and memory.
 In addition to the many physical benefits of staying active, it also leaves people feeling more confident in their skin.
 While regular exercise can result in changes in the body and weight loss, it can also bring a sense of accomplishment to those consistently engaging.

-Get a hobby Hobbies are important because they allow us to learn new skills and activate the mind.
+Hobbies are important because they allow us to learn new skills and activate the mind.
 Not only do hobbies offer a greater sense of purpose, but they can also bring about feelings of accomplishment as you watch your skills grow.
 Hobbies are healthy activities to incorporate into your routine, allowing you greater control of your interests and promoting autonomy within your life.
 Hobbies are also a great way to form new social connections by meeting people with like-minded interests.
 Hobbies allow you to express yourself, and doing so helps reduce stress and anxiety in your life.

 Reduce social media use